ARCHIBALD QUINCY JONES, FAIA (1913-1979)

 1955 - The Devon Construction Company.
 Tract houses for a developer, no location.
 Likely unbuilt.

-1955 - aka The House that Home built, aka the Castilian Model, one of the models for the NBC "Home" show, sponsored with the National Association of Home Builders.
-Designed with Frederick Emmons.
-House was built in a Chicago suburb and televised.
-Builders in various parts of the United States gave to this house to tie in with their subdivisions.
+1955 - aka The House that Home built, aka the Castilian Model, one of the models for the NBC Home tv show, sponsored by the National Association of Home Builders.
+Designed with Frederick Emmons. the first house was built in a Chicago suburb and televised.
+Builders in various parts of the United States also put this design in their subdivisions.
 More details.
-Do you know where it is now?

 1955 - The Isadore H. Prinzmetal Alterations, 645 Comstock Avenue, Los Angeles CA. Original 1942 home designed by Sumner Spaulding.
 Addition in 1960 by Ayres and Fiege architects.
 Sold in 1999 to Daniel and Vicki McIoon.
 Gated community; no public access.
 For sale in 2018.